Skip to main content

 so it can answer questions about pricing.

-It should only see deals and contacts.
+Restrict the Sales Coach to only deals and contacts.

 Best practices

-Functions handle live data queries.
+Data access handles live data queries.
 Knowledge bases handle static reference material.
 Together, an agent can look up a customer’s order and reference your return policy to answer a question.

 Learn more